sjhloco/nornir_validate/README.md

 | NVE peer (L3VNI, peer, state) | ✅ |  ✅  | ❌ | ❌ | ❌ | ❌
 | VPN (peer, interface, state) | ✅ |  ✅  | ❌ | ❌ | ❌ | ❌

-*Management ACL is a very basic ACL validation looking at the source IP and action (non-ASA) or interface (ASs).
+*Management ACL is a very basic extended ACL (does not work with standard) validation looking at the source IP and action (non-ASA) or interface (ASs).
 On ASAs it is the allowed list for SSH and HTTP whilst on all other platforms is the ACL governing SSH and SNMP access.

 ## Installation and Prerequisites